 Making the bunny stamp-

 You will be surprised at how easy this will be.
 If you want the kids to all work at once, you might want to collect a few rolls before you start.
 You can also use toilet paper rolls or paper towel rolls.
 I think it would be cute to have a few different sizes.
-Maybe we will try that next.
+Maybe we will try that next time.

 What you need: